 The interesting fact I didn’t know about and is worth mentioning is that Matylda Dubska, mother of 12 children who lived in the castle in XIX century, was the founder of first kids hospital in Brno-Cerno Pole.
 The hospital is still functioning today.

 After the 50 minute tour, I went to the café u Kocarku to gather my thoughts and prepare myself to see the one and only promenade colonnade in the garden, which used to serve as a herb garden.
 During ages, the garden has undergone a metamorphosis into Renaissance, Baroque, and Empire style.
 The most important and the most impressive construction in the garden is the wooden and concrete promenade colonnade.
 The moment I step on it I felt like a duchess on a noon walk.
 Every corner reveals a new and remarkable view of the castle, wooden craft reminds of the sacrifice and hardship.
 This place lures by its beauty and originality deprives of clear thinking, and forces to daydream.
 Definitely a memorable experience.

 I finished the tour in Sladovna Restaurant in Cerna Hora founding myself a real feast.
 The smell of delicious food accompanied by the smell of hop was a fantastic mixture.
-Unfortunately, I couldn’t allow myself to buy one of the Cerna Hora’s beers, so I indulged in the smell only.
+Unfortunately, I couldn’t afford to buy one of the Cerna Hora’s beers, so I only indulged in the smell.
 And believe me, that was more than enough.